Sunday, October 20, 2019

 Then the second part of the contract was to connect those new homes to the sewer system.
 The new trench was dug right through the water and the electrical connections, cutting off all services to many homes and blocking their driveways.

-It’s a nightmare for the home owners.
+It was a nightmare for the homeowners.

 It’s Mexico!
 Stuff happens!